Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 (Cost of asset / Length of useful life in years) x 2 x Book value at the beginning of the year

 This formula works for each year you are depreciating an asset, except for the last year of an asset’s useful life.
-In that year, the amount to be depreciated will be the difference between the book value of the asset at the beginning of the year and its final salvage value (this is usually just a small remainder).
+In that year, the depreciation amount will be the difference between the asset’s book value at the beginning of the year and its final salvage value (usually a small remainder).

 Once the asset is valued on the company’s books at its salvage value, it is considered fully depreciated and cannot be depreciated any further.
 However, if the company later goes on to sell that asset for more than its value on the company’s books, it must pay taxes on the difference as a capital gain.
 This is called depreciation recapture.

-On the whole, DDB is not a generally easy depreciation method to implement.
-You can also use leading accounting software to track the value of an asset while you depreciate it, though you may need to calculate the annual depreciation amount manually each year, depending on the software and depreciation method that you use.
+Generally, DDB is not an easy depreciation method to implement.
+You can also use leading accounting software to track the value of an asset while you depreciate it although, depending on the software and depreciation method you use, you may need to calculate the annual depreciation amount manually each year.

 How to calculate DDB depreciation

-Follow these steps to calculate depreciation of an asset using the DDB depreciation method:
+Follow these steps to calculate an asset’s depreciation using the DDB depreciation method:

-1. Determine your cost basis in an asset.
-This includes not only the acquisition price, but also any ancillary costs, such as broker fees, legal charges and other closing costs.
+1. Determine your cost basis in an asset: The cost basis includes the acquisition price and ancillary costs, such as broker fees, legal charges and other closing costs.

-3. Look up the asset’s salvage value.
-This is an estimate of the asset’s value at the end of its useful life.
-Guidance for determining salvage value is also provided by the IRS.
+3. Look up the asset’s salvage value: This is an estimate of the asset’s value at the end of its useful life.
+In a publication that outlines how to depreciate property, the IRS provides guidance for determining salvage value.

 Example of DDB depreciation